andreasvitikan/covid_analytics/README.md

 #### How to use

 If the script is run for the first time, it will generate the data directory and download the `latestData.json` file and generate the timestamp `Last-Modified.head` file.
-The script will then exit and tell you to run it again.
+The script will then restart itself and generate the CSV file.

 Otherwise the script will simply read the JSON file, it will update it as necessary, and it will generate the `latestData.csv` output file located in the data directory, overwriting any existing `latestData.csv` file.